AndriiShem/rsschool-cv/cv.md

   ## About me
     I worked as a system administrator in the factory DSS.
     I like sport, especialy  play in the football.
-    Therefore, I can and know how to work in a team
+    Therefore, I can and know how to work in a team.

   ## Skills
     * HTML Basic